Crohn's disease: Renal and urological

 Nephrolithiasis, obstructive uropathy, and fistulization of the urinary tract directly result from the underlying disease process.
 Nephrolithiasis is due to calcium oxalate or uric acid stones.
-Calcium oxalate is due to hyperoxaluria typically associated with either distal ileal CD or ileal resection.
+Calcium oxalate stones due to hyperoxaluria are typically associated with either distal ileal Crohn's disease or ileal resection.
 Oxalate absorption increases in the presence of unabsorbed fatty acids in the colon.
 The fatty acids compete with oxalate to bind calcium, displacing the oxalate, which can then be absorbed as unbound sodium oxalate across colonocytes and excreted into the urine.
-Because sodium oxalate only is absorbed in the colon, calcium-oxalate stones form only in patients with an intact colon.
-Patients with an ileostomy are prone to formation of uric-acid stones because of frequent dehydration.
+Because sodium oxalate is only absorbed in the colon, calcium oxalate stones form only in people with an intact colon.
+People with an ileostomy are prone to formation of uric acid stones because of frequent dehydration.
 The sudden onset of severe abdominal, back, or flank pain in patients with IBD, particularly if different from the usual discomfort, should lead to inclusion of a renal stone in the differential diagnosis.

-Urological manifestations in patients with IBD may include ureteral calculi, enterovesical fistula, perivesical infection, perinephric abscess, and obstructive uropathy with hydronephrosis.
+Urological manifestations in people with IBD may include ureteral calculi, enterovesical fistula, perivesical infection, perinephric abscess, and obstructive uropathy with hydronephrosis.
 Ureteral compression is associated with retroperitoneal extension of the phlegmonous inflammatory process involving the terminal ileum and cecum, and may result in hydronephrosis severe enough to cause hypertension.

-Immune complex glomerulonephritis presenting with proteinuria and hematuria has been described in children and adults with CD or UC.
+Immune complex glomerulonephritis presenting with proteinuria and hematuria has been described in children and adults with Crohn's disease or ulcerative colitis.
 Diagnosis is by renal biopsy, and treatment parallels the underlying IBD.

 Amyloidosis (see endocrinological involvement) secondary to Crohn's disease has been described and is known to affect the kidneys.

 Pancreatic

-Pancreatitis may be associated with both UC and CD.
-The most common cause is iatrogenic and involves sensitivity to medications used to treat IBD (3% of patients), including sulfasalazine, mesalamine, 6-mercaptopurine, and azathioprine.
-Pancreatitis may present as symptomatic (in 2%) or more commonly asymptomatic (8–21%) disease in adults with IBD.
+Pancreatitis may be associated with both ulcerative colitis and Crohn's disease.
+The most common cause is iatrogenic and involves sensitivity to medications used to treat IBD, including sulfasalazine, mesalamine, 6-mercaptopurine, and azathioprine.
+Pancreatitis may present as symptomatic or more commonly asymptomatic disease in adults with IBD.